jonasblanc/CS-341-Computer-graphics-labs-project/project/README.md

 ## Technical Approach

-### Marching cube alorithm
+### Marching cube algorithm

-We implemented a JS version of the marching cube alorithm.
+We implemented a JS version of the marching cube algorithm.
 We followed [Ben Anderson's paper](https://www.cs.carleton.edu/cs_comps/0405/shape/marching_cubes.html) for the main steps.
 First we created a version where the vertices are placed on the middle of the edges, then we modified it to interpolate their exact position based one the noise value at the cube corners.
-We had to adapat our code to integrate the lookup table (used as an efficient way to retrieve cube faces based on the corner noise function) publied in [Paul Bourke's paper](http://paulbourke.net/geometry/polygonise/).
+We had to adapat our code to integrate the lookup table (used as an efficient way to retrieve cube faces based on the corner noise value) publied in [Paul Bourke's paper](http://paulbourke.net/geometry/polygonise/).
 We used our own design to iterate over cubes and to translate the coordinates for the noise function or to draw the mesh, resulting in quite a fiew index translation.

+Our implementation's pipeline is the following:
+* Compute the noise value for every cube corners.
+* Iterate over every cube which is at the surface of our terrain.
+* Read the corresponding faces in the lookup table.
+* For every vertex of every face update its position and normal.

+For the normal computation, at first we used a weighted average of the faces normal, but it lead to difficulties at chunk boundaries.
+We finally computed the normal as the gradient of the noise function which resolved the boundary bug and ended up to be much smoother.

 ### Partial chunk generation